nolimitcarter/dotfiles/README.md

 ## <p align="center">nolimitcarter's .config files (dotfiles) for Linux and OS X</p>

+Hello!
+Thanks for visiting!
+This is my personal configuration for i3 window manager and some other applications too.
+More details below ⬇

 **Warning:** This build is passing but will more than likely never be complete.
 Here are all of my distro configs.

 ![preview](https://github.com/nolimitcarter/dotfiles/blob/master/pics/image0.jpg)